-If you're like most people, you know that today is International Men's Day.
-This day -- and discussion of male issues and rights in general -- tends to get a lot of backlash, even from men.
-Some people complain that men have always had a voice, and it's a man's world, so their male loved ones don't deserve appreciation.
-Here's the thing: this day isn't just about celebrating men.
-It's also used to bring awareness of male issues, such as mental health and things men are silenced for speaking up about.
+International Men's Day -- and discussion of male issues and rights in general -- tends to get a lot of backlash, even from men.
+Some say men have always had a voice, and it's a man's world, so their male loved ones don't deserve appreciation.
+Here's the thing: this day isn't just about celebrations.
+It's also for raising awareness of issues that men are silenced for speaking up about.

-So in honor of today's date, and for those who think that all men have it made, here are 19 reasons why this day is meant to help your sons, brothers, fathers, etc. And for those loved ones who are fortunate enough to have never experienced anything on this list, the constant efforts to shut down these conversations are also shutting down ways to help them in the future.
+So in honor of November 19th, here are 19 reasons why this day is meant to help your sons, brothers, fathers, etc. The constant efforts to shut down these conversations are also shutting down ways to help them in the future.
 Statistics are for American cases, unless stated otherwise.

-1. Due mainly to social expectations, most boys are reluctant to speak up about their problems.
+1. Mainly due to social expectations, most boys are reluctant to speak up about their problems.
 Those problems include depression, injuries, molestation, and suicidal thoughts.
 Suicide is the second leading cause of death for boys 19 and younger.
-Many boys who do express emotions are labeled as weak, and some are beaten up by peers and even their parents just for crying.
+Many boys who express emotions are labeled as weak, and some are beaten up by peers and even their parents just for crying.
 I'm just curious, what are your thoughts on boys crying?

-2. The reluctance to speak up generally carries on to adulthood.
+2. Reluctance to speak up generally carries on to adulthood.
 While 1 in 10 men have depression, 59% don't seek treatment.
-Which is why 78% of suicide victims are male.
+Which is why 79% of suicide victims are male.
 Maybe we need to ease up on the "man up and shut up" rants and provide some real help for our friends and family.
 We don't know what they're going through.

-5. If he defends himself against a hostile female, the bystanders who had no issue watching him get attacked will suddenly fight him.
+5. If he defends himself, the bystanders who just watched him get attacked will hit him back.

-7. Your brother, friend, coworker, etc. can be falsely named as a father, then forced to pay child support.
-Or, you guessed it, go to jail, lose his driver's license, lose his job, etc. Even if the tests prove that he's not the dad.
-There have been cases of men who were not told of their "fatherhood" until years later -- when they owed thousands in child support.
-Hell, some of the alleged fathers were randomly named by a women they've never met.
+7. Your brother, son, uncle, etc. can be forced to pay child support for a kid that isn't his.
+Otherwise, he'll go to jail, lose his driver's license, lose his job, etc. Even if DNA tests prove he's not the dad.
+Some men weren't told of their "fatherhood" until years later, when they owed thousands in child support.
+Some were randomly named by a women they never met.

 8. 10 million American males have eating disorders.
 Boys as young as 8 have been diagnosed with anorexia, and 25% of people with anorexia and/or bulimia are male.
-Also, 40% of people with binge-eating disorders are male.
-If the men and boys in your family have these problems, most doctors would have no idea of what to do, as the Western world has been conditioned to think only females can have eating disorders.
+If the men and boys in your family have these problems, most doctors would have no idea of what to do, because even they've been conditioned to think this is a woman's issue.
 Hell, the guys themselves often don't realize what's happening.

-9. If an underage boy gets raped by a grown woman and impregnates her, he'll have to pay child support to his rapist.
+9. If your underage son gets raped by a grown woman and impregnates her, he'll have to pay child support to his rapist.

-10. Boys who get molested by women are often praised, and made fun of for not enjoying it.
-For instance, a 16-year-old boy who was molested by a female janitor was ridiculed by not only students, but the staff.
-News sites will rarely call female pedophiles what they are, instead using words like "affair," "romp," and "relationship."
+10. Some adults praise boys who were molested by women, and make fun of those who didn't enjoy it.
+For instance, a 16-year-old boy who was molested by a female janitor was ridiculed by classmates and staff.
+News sites rarely call female pedos what they are, instead using words like "affair," "romp," and "relationship."
 Websites such as Maxim and The Hollywood Gossip have shared pictures of "hot" pedophile teachers.

-12. In spite of a significant number of men and boys who have been attacked, arrested, and even killed over false accusations, many people want to condition and pressure people into ignoring lack of proof and blindly believing every woman who says she was raped or beaten.
-Such as the 12-year-old boy who was arrested in his pajamas, then spent the night in an adult jail cell, only for the girl to confess 14 months later.
+12. Despite the many men and boys who have been attacked, arrested, and even killed over false accusations, many people fight to pressure everyone into blind belief.
+Like with the 12-year-old boy who was arrested in his pajamas, then spent the night in an adult jail cell, only for the girl to confess 14 months later.
 And the high schooler who was accused by 5 girls, then arrested in class, spent a week in juvenile hall, lost his job, and was bullied upon his return to school.

 14. Men such as teachers or even dads are often seen as pedophiles just for being around kids.

-15. If a man dare try to help a lost child, he'd be seen as a molester, and in a certain case, be attacked and have his info posted online by the accuser/attacker.
+15. A man who helps a lost child could be accused of molestation, and like in this case, could get attacked and have his info posted online by the accuser/attacker.
 Fear of those accusations famously led to the death of a toddler after a witness saw her wandering around and decided to keep driving by.

 17. Teachers tend to be biased towards female students to the point of intentionally giving your sons poorer grades.